heavendata/heavendata.github.io/en/distribution/templates.md

      {{ product.my_translatable_attr | t 'en-US' }}
 {% endraw %}

+You can provide a default value if there is no translation for the requested culture available:

+{% raw %}
+     {{ product.my_translatable_attr | t 'en-US' 'No value available' }}
+{% endraw %}

 ### Escaping values for XML / HTML

 Attributes may contain characters that need to be escaped in XML documents: